YubiKey: Reduced initial randomness on certain FIPS series devices

 In June 2019, Yubico released a security advisory reporting reduced randomness in FIPS-certified devices with firmware version 4.4.2 and 4.4.4 (there is no version 4.4.3), shortly after power-up.
 Security keys with reduced randomness may leave keys more easily discovered and compromised than expected.
 The issue affected the FIPS series only, and then only certain scenarios, although FIPS ECDSA usage was "at higher risk".
 The company offered free replacements for any affected keys.

+Infineon ECDSA private key recovery

+In September 2024, security researchers from NinjaLab discovered a cryptographic flaw in Infineon chips that would allow a person to clone a Yubikey if an attacker gained physical access to it.
+The security vulnerability permanently affects all Yubikeys prior to firmware update 5.7.
+Yubico rated the issue as "moderate" citing the need for an attacker to have physical access to the key, expensive equipment, and advanced cryptographic and technical knowledge.

 Social activism

+In 2018, Yubico gave away free YubiKeys with laser engraved logos to new WIRED and ArsTechnica subscribers.

 Yubico provided 500 YubiKeys to protesters during the 2019–2020 Hong Kong protests.
-The company states the decision is based on their mission to protect vulnerable Internet users, and works with free speech supporters.
+The company states the decision was based on their mission to protect vulnerable Internet users and work with free speech supporters.